dxw/playbook/playbook.md

 1. **Embrace questions**

    Understand that when people ask questions and give feedback it is to make something better.
-If we can’t articulate our decisions then we may not have made the best choice.
+If we can not articulate our decisions then we may not have made the best choice.

 1. **Ask questions**